-The Association's toll system development contract with Brisa includes a minimum one-month training period and a minimum 60-month support period (to overlap the training period) during which the Association will pay Brisa 60 monthly installments totaling \$937,409.
-The monthly toll system support payments began in July 2017, when provisional acceptance of the toll system was granted; accordingly, the Association's professional fees expense for both years 2020 and 2019 included \$187,482 paid to Brisa for such toll system support.
-At December 31, 2020 and 2019, the Association had \$281,222 and \$468,704, respectively, of outstanding toll system support commitments related to the toll system upgrade contract.
+The Association's toll system development contract with Brisa includes a minimum one-month training period and a minimum 60-month support period (to overlap the training period) during which the Association will pay 60 monthly installments totaling \$937,409 to Brisa.
+The monthly toll system support payments began in July 2017, when provisional acceptance of the toll system was granted; accordingly, the Association's professional fees expense for both years 2021 and 2020 included \$187,482 paid to Brisa for such toll system support.
+At December 31, 2021 and 2020, the Association had \$93,740 and \$281,222, respectively, of outstanding toll system support commitments related to the toll system upgrade contract.